ironhack-labs/lab-dom-ironhack-cart/README.md

 Users should be able to remove products from their carts.
 For that purpose, every product row in our table has a "Remove" button at the end.

 But let's try to solve our problem one bit at a time.
 Inside of the existing function you're passing to `window.addEventListener()`, start with querying the document for all "Remove" buttons, loop through them, and add a `click` event listener to each, passing a named function `removeProduct` as the callback argument.
-If you need a hint on how to do this, just take a look at how we did it by adding an event listener on the `calculatePricesBtn`.
+If you need a hint on how to do this, look at how we did it by adding an event listener on the `calculatePricesBtn`.

 We already declared `removeProduct(event)` and added some starter code.
 After you are done with querying the remove buttons and adding the `click` event listener on them, open the console and click on any `Remove` button.